 -

 Demand projections include forecasts of resident population, visitor numbers, houses, and rating units.
-These are forecast out 30 years for all Queenstown Lakes District statistical area 2 geographies (as at 2022).
+These are forecast out 30 years for all Queenstown Lakes District communities.

 These forecasts include several sub-categories including average and peak day visitation, resident homes and holiday homes, and various rating unit categories.
 Peak day visitation assumes all Queenstown Lakes district communities have their peak day simultaneously and in practice is only likely on very few days over the Christmas/New Year period.
 Visitor numbers are projected alongside resident numbers to give a true sense of the demand on the district’s infrastructure, and providing a peak day forecast ensures that infrastructure demands are met year round.